-To accomplish this, Dr Bihannic will study the development of the cerebellum – an area of the brain that controls coordination and balance, and is where medulloblastomas are commonly found.
-She will then analyse the various cells in that region and identify ones that are most similar to Groups 3 and 4 medulloblastoma cells.
-Using the identified cells, she will create preclinical tumour models for Groups 3 and 4.
+Laure will start by studying the development of the cerebellum – an area of the brain that controls coordination and balance, and is where medulloblastomas are commonly found.
+She will analyse the different cells in that region and find the ones that are most similar to cells in Group 3 and 4 medulloblastomas.

 One third of medulloblastoma patients are still incurable, and those that survive can suffer dramatic side effects due to current therapies, such as neurological disorders.
 This is still a big area that needs to be studied and a lot of improvement needs to be made.